gewarren/cleanrepo/README.md

 # CleanRepo

-This command-line tool helps you find topics that aren't linked from a TOC file.
-It can also find, and optionally delete, orphaned .png files and orphaned .md files in an 'includes' directory.
-It can also find, and optionally replace, links to redirected files.
+This command-line tool helps you clean up a content repo.
+It can:

+- find topics that aren't linked from a TOC file
+- find, and optionally delete, orphaned image (.png) files
+- find, and optionally delete, orphaned "shared" markdown files
+- find, and optionally replace, links to redirected files
+- find topics that appear more than once in a TOC file

 ## Usage